AdobeDocs/experience-manager-65.en/help/assets/workfront-integrations.md

 # [!DNL Adobe Experience Manager Assets] integration with [!DNL Adobe Workfront] {#assets-integration-overview}

 [!DNL Adobe Workfront] is a work management application that helps you manage the entire lifecycle of work in one place.
 The integration between [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] lets organizations improve content velocity and time-to-market by intrinsically connecting work and digital asset management.
-Within the context of managing their work in Workfront, users have access to the required documents and the images.
+Within the context of managing their work in Workfront, users have access to the required documents and images.

 The [!DNL Workfront for Experience Manager enhanced connector] enables enhanced business processes with end-to-end workflows and provides personalized end-to-end client experiences and central storage.
 For more information on the capabilities and features of the [!DNL enhanced connector], see [what is new in the [!DNL enhanced connector]](https://one.workfront.com/s/csh?context=2467&pubname=the-new-workfront-experience).